LukaszPodolski/Financial-Statement-Generation-and-Analysis---Recruitment-Task/README.md

 # Recruitment Task
-Below is the content of a recruitment task that I received to solve during one of the recruitment processes.
+Below is the content of a recruitment task that I received to solve during one of the recruitment processes.<br>
-To download the Excel file with the solution to the task: Exercise_solution_Łukasz_Podolski.xlsx It should be noted that there are several inconsistencies in the task that distort the solution, including:
+Download the Excel file with the solution to the task: Exercise_solution_Łukasz_Podolski.xlsx <br>
+It should be noted that there are several inconsistencies in the task that distort the solution, including:<br>
 - Lack of information on tax depreciation;
 - Lack of information on the deadlines for the transfer to Capex assets and its depreciation;
 - Lack of information on whether investment expenditures are incurred at the same time;